The Hard Right: When Descending is the Best Option

 Any responsible mountain guide will tell you one of the toughest decisions is sending a client down the mountain ending their trip.

-Tusker’s South America guide Andrew Springsteel had to make that hard, but right call this spring in Peru’s Cordillera Blanca.
+Tusker’s South America guide Andrew Springsteel had to make that hard, but right call while leading a trek in Peru’s Cordillera Blanca.
 After two-a-day medical checks, Sharon, one of the trekkers had developed early signs of high altitude pulmonary edema at 13,000 feet.
 To continue upward to the trek’s 16,000 foot goal would have risked her.
-She had summited Kilimanjaro twice and knew what HAPE could lead to.
+She had summited Kilimanjaro twice and knew what HAPE (High Altitude Pulmonary Edema) could lead to.
 Still it was hard for her to accept Andrew’s assessment telling her to head down to Huaraz, the city below the Cordillera.

 “I’m a bit competitive, and I hoped that my symptoms might also be caused by an unrelated GI infection, which might pass.
 Andrew gave us a few minutes to shed a few tears, catch our breath, and let logic take hold.
 Andrew’s recommendation was not made lightly.
 He knew what we had invested in the trip.
 We knew that there was only one thing more important than completing the trek and that was safety,” Sharon says.